jvdovec/internet-speed-measurement/README.md

 ### Warning about data usage

 Please be aware that this measurement will use a lot of data.
 Be careful If you have metered data plan.
-Just one measurement with 20mbit/s connection will use approx. 30MB just for download and approx. 4MB for upload.
-One measurement each 5 minutes.
+Just one measurement with a 20mbit/s connection will use approx. 30MB just for download and approx. 4MB for upload.
+One measurement every 5 minutes.
 Do your math.

 ### Prerequisites

-* fully built raspberry pi - there is a lot of options how you can build your Raspberry.
-You can choose nice case or go completely without the case.
-You can choose 2GB, 4GB or 8GB RAM version.
-Same applies for the size of sd card.
+* fully built raspberry pi - there is a lot of options on how you can build your raspberry.
+You can choose a nice case or go entirely without the case.
+Pick a 2GB, 4GB, or 8GB RAM version.
+The same applies to the size of sd card.
 Choose whatever suits you the best.
-As long as the base is Raspberry Pi 4B then you are golden.
-Don't forget about power adapter.
+As long as the base is Raspberry Pi 4B, then you are golden.
+Don't forget about the power adapter.
 * sd card reader
 * ethernet cable connected from your broadband router to raspberry
-* make sure that no other devices are connected to your router except raspberry during measurement -> I did this by turning off the wifi on the broadband router and disconnected all other ethernet cables connected to it -> **BE REALLY SURE THAT YOU KNOW YOU ARE DOING** - for example - your home security cameras will be offline so your home could be unprotected or there could be other use-cases when some devices are essential to be connected to the internet.
+* make sure that no other devices are connected to your router except raspberry during measurement.
+I did this by turning off the wifi on the broadband router and disconnected all other ethernet cables connected to it.  **BE SURE THAT YOU KNOW YOU ARE DOING!** Your home security cameras will be offline, so your home could be unprotected, or there could be other use-cases when some devices are essential to be connected to the internet.

 ### Installation

 1. Download [Raspberry Pi Imager](https://www.raspberrypi.org/software/) and open it
-2. For the operating system choose Raspberry Pi OS Lite - Debian port with no desktop environment -> it is in Raspberry Pi Os (other) section
+2. For the operating system, choose Raspberry Pi OS Lite - Debian port with no desktop environment -> it is in Raspberry Pi Os (other) section
 3. Choose the SD card and hit the Write button
 4. Turn on the raspberry & login with these credentials:
 ```shell
 raspberrypi login: pi
 Password: raspberry
 ```
-5. We will do some configuration on our raspberry - we will enable SSH access so we could connect to raspberry from other computer (easier for copy & paste of the commands) and also we will set correct timezone:
+5. We will do some configuration on our raspberry - we will enable SSH access so we could connect to raspberry from another computer (easier for copy & paste of the commands), and also we will set the correct timezone:
 ```shell
 sudo raspi-config